Challenge a parking fine

 - At any stage in the process, you can still pay the total outstanding charge.

-- If after 21 days, the debt is still not paid, a Warrant of Execution will be granted and we will pass the debt to a bailiff company.
+- If after 21 days, the debt is still not paid, a Warrant of Control will be granted and we will pass the debt to a enforcement agentcompany.
 At this point the penalty can no longer be paid to us.
-It must be paid to the bailiff.
+It must be paid to the enforcement agents.

-- The bailiff will take such steps as permitted in law to make contact and to recover the amount due.
+- The enforcement agents will take such steps as permitted in law to make contact and to recover the amount due.